The Four Noble Truths

 5. DoubtVicikicchā

-Acknowledge skeptical doubt about the practice, teachings, or teacher.
+Acknowledge doubt (about practice, teachings, teacher).
 Note it ('doubt').
-Recall your motivation, trust the process based on evidence seen so far, investigate wisely, or seek clarification from reliable sources.
+Recall motivation, trust process, investigate wisely, seek clarification.

 The Four Metta Phrases